 The use of SaaS in organizations has skyrocketed since 2015.
 No doubt, it will continue to do so.
 Utility and ease of access make SaaS applications one of the most attractive assets available to organizations of all sizes.

-Furthermore, SaaS spending has increased by 45% from 2020 with today’s employers spending approximately $5,800 per employee on SaaS.
-This means these large enterprises are paying an average of $243M on SaaS every year.
+Furthermore, SaaS spending for today’s employers equates to approximately $4,600 per employee on SaaS.
+In total, these large enterprises are paying an average of $224M on SaaS every year.

 Considering that cost, enterprises need to ensure that spending is driving the most possible value.
 Organizations must manage these assets effectively to improve ROI, and map created value back to the SaaS investments that made it possible.